 In this exercise, you will open three programs from the Start menu and watch the app buttons be added to the taskbar.

 - 1. Click Start. - 2.
-Click Calculator if available in the upper pane or choose it using the All Apps button.
+Click Calculator if available in the right pane or choose it from the alphabetical listing of apps.

 Notice the app button has been added to the taskbar.